-On 26 August 2019, Grameenphone filed a Title Suit against the Audit Demand, and on 28 August 2019, Grameenphone moved an application for injunction in the learned District Court with the prayer to stay the suspension of NOCs and to restrain BTRC from taking any steps based on, or pursuant to, or for the realization or enforcement of the Audit Demand.
-The said application was rejected by the District Court.
-Against the rejection order, on 17 September 2019, Grameenphone filed an appeal (First Miscellaneous Appeal) before the Hon'ble HCD.
-On 05 September 2019, BTRC issued a show cause notice to Grameenphone as to why Grameenphone's 2G & 3G licenses should not be cancelled.
-Grameenphone responded timely to the show cause notice on 03 October 2019.
+On 26 August 2019, Grameenphone filed a Title Suit against the Audit Demand before the learned District Court, and on 28 August 2019, Grameenphone moved an application for injunction praying stay on the Restrictions and restrainment on BTRC to realise or enforce the Audit Demand.
+The said application was rejected against which, on 17 September 2019, Grameenphone filed an appeal before the Hon'ble HCD.
+In the meantime, on 05 September 2019, BTRC issued a show cause notice to Grameenphone as to why Grameenphone's 2G & 3G licences should not be cancelled.
+Grameenphone responded timely to the show cause notice.

-In parallel, Grameenphone has been continuing engagement with the authorities with a view to find a transparent and amicable resolution.
-On 18 September 2019, the Finance Minister in the presence of Minister of Post and Telecommunication, NBR Chairman, BTRC Chairman and representatives of Grameenphone, got involved to pursue a constructive path towards resolving the issue.
-There, it was expressed that BTRC would withdraw the show Cause and impositions to resume normal operations immediately and that Grameenphone would suspend its legal efforts to facilitate a transparent process towards an amicable solution.
-Despite these constructive efforts, BTRC had not lifted any of the operational restrictions imposed by it or the show cause notice.
+In parallel, Grameenphone had been continuing engagement with the authorities with a view to find a transparent and amicable resolution.
+On 18 September 2019, the then Finance Minister in the presence of the then Minister of Post and Telecommunication, NBR Chairman, BTRC Chairman and representatives of Grameenphone, got involved to pursue a constructive path towards resolving the issue.
+There, it was expressed that BTRC would withdraw the show cause notice and impositions immediately and that Grameenphone would suspend its legal efforts to facilitate an amicable solution.
+Despite these constructive efforts, BTRC did not lift any of the operational restrictions or the show cause notice.